KoslickiLab/DnDs-visualization/README.md

 # Hierarchical Edge Bundling of Genomic dN/dS

-A reproducible script to generate the Hierarchical Edge Bundling Figure presented in manuscript for "Leveraging FracMinHash Containment for Genomic dN/dS".
+Hierarchical edge bundling is an easy way to display quantitative pairwise relationships among thousands of genomes [1].
+Here, we use the Hierarchical Edge Bundling R Package to present genomic dN/dS estimations between archaeal and bacterial genomes from the Genome Taxonomy Database, where red and blue represent positive and negative selection, respectively.
+Please find the reproducible script to generate the Hierarchical Edge Bundling Figure presented in manuscript for "Leveraging FracMinHash Containment for Genomic dN/dS".

 ![Figure](./Hierarchical_Edge_Bundling_tree/GTDB/output_100samples.png)